How to Self-Publish Children's Books or eBooks

 Notes from Authors

 Have you thought about self-publishing a children's book or children's e-book or app?
-If so, learn from this Q&A with Nicole and Damir Fonovich, the co-creators of Luca Lashes, a line of multilingual children's e-books and apps, who decided to forego contacting any agents or publishers and, instead, launched the entire series themselves.
+If so, you can learn a lot from Nicole and Damir Fonovich, the co-creators of Luca Lashes, a line of multilingual children's e-books and apps, who decided to forego contacting any agents or publishers and, instead, launched the entire series themselves.

 Self-Publishing A Children's Book: A Business Decision